Care instructions

 Can wood crack?

-Small cracks are normal in solid wood and part of its natural character.
+Small cracks are normal for solid wood and part of its natural character.
 They do not affect stability.
-Larger cracks can be caused by excessively dry air – pay attention to the humidity.
+Larger cracks can occur due to overly dry air – pay attention to humidity.

 Does the wood change color?

 Yes, wood is a living material and changes over time.
-Walnut and cherry wood darken, and beech can darken slightly.
-This patina is desirable and adds character to the artwork.
+Walnut and cherry darken, while beech can darken slightly.
+This patina is desired and adds character to the artwork.

 What to do in case of damage?

-You can carefully remove small scratches yourself using fine sandpaper (220 grit) and then re-oil.
-For more extensive damage, please contact me.
+You can carefully remove small scratches yourself with fine sandpaper (220 grit) and re-oil.
+For larger damage, please contact me.

 Can I move the sculpture?